HVAC Training Schools and Certifications in Arkansas

 University of Arkansas – Pulaski Technical College

-The certificate of proficiency requires successful completion of 15 credits.
-Courses include technical mathematics, basic electrical circuits, introduction to HVAC/R, and principles of HVAC/R I, and II.
+The certificate of proficiency requires successful completion of 8 credits.
+The program includes two courses: basic electrical circuits; and principles of HVAC/R I.

-The technical certificate consists of 32 credits.
-It includes all courses from the certificate of proficiency, with the addition of HVAC/R internship, residential or commercial HVAC, heating systems, commercial refrigeration, and unitary refrigeration.
+The technical certificate consists of 31 credits.
+It includes the courses from the certificate of proficiency, with the addition of principles of HVAC/R II and III, technical math, circuit analysis, HVAC/R internship, and the student’s choice of 8 credits of technical coursework.

-The AAS degree is made up of 61-62 credits.
-It includes all courses from the technical certificate with additional courses such as computer concepts, social science, and boiler operations.
+The AAS degree is made up of 60 credits.
+It includes all courses from the technical certificate with additional courses such as residential HVAC, heating systems, system design, commercial HVAC/R, unitary refrigeration, computer concepts, and social science electives.

 These programs help students develop the knowledge and skills necessary for employment in the HVAC/R industry.
 After graduation, they can take up roles such as HVAC service technician, HVAC/R drafter, refrigeration service technician, HVAC/R designer, building inspector, energy auditor, and HVAC/R estimator.